Anthony Bannon

 Anthony Bannon (born December 6, 1943) is an arts administrator in Western New York.
-He served as the director of the George Eastman Museum from 1996 to 2012 as well as the executive director of the Burchfield Penney Art Center at Buffalo State College.
+He was the director of the George Eastman Museum from 1996 to 2012 and the executive director of the Burchfield Penney Art Center at Buffalo State College.
 During his tenure at the George Eastman Museum, Bannon launched programs in photo and film preservation, acquired the Technicolor and Merchant Ivory Productions archives, and established an online presence for the museum's classic images.

-Bannon has lectured at museums, colleges, and festivals worldwide.
-He currently serves as chairman of the Lucie Awards/International Photography Awards and was awarded the Golden Career Award in 2007 by the FOTOfusion Festival of Photography & Digital Imaging for his “far-reaching leadership and scholarship in the cultural community.”
+Bannon has lectured at museums, colleges, and festivals.
+He is chairman of the Lucie Awards/International Photography Awards and was awarded the Golden Career Award in 2007 by the FOTOfusion Festival of Photography & Digital Imaging for his "far-reaching leadership and scholarship in the cultural community".

 Biography

 Education

 Bannon studied biology at St. Bonaventure University, earning a bachelor's degree in 1964.
 He earned a master's degree in English, with a concentration in criticism and film in the Center for Media Study, from the State University of New York at Buffalo in 1976.

 Bannon earned his Ph.D. in 1994 from the State University of New York at Buffalo from the English Department, with a concentration in Culture Studies.
 His thesis was titled Robert Longo: A Practice of Art.